rails/rails/guides/source/active_record_migrations.md

 end
 ```

+This generator can do much more than append a timestamp to the file name.
+Based on naming conventions and additional (optional) arguments it can
+also start fleshing out the migration.

-If the migration name is of the form "AddXXXToYYY" or "RemoveXXXFromYYY" and is
+If the migration name is of the form "AddColumnToTable" or
-followed by a list of column names and types then a migration containing the
+"RemoveColumnFromTable" and is followed by a list of column names and
-appropriate `add_column` and `remove_column` statements will be created.
+types then a migration containing the appropriate `add_column` and
+`remove_column` statements will be created.

 ```bash
 $ bin/rails generate migration AddPartNumberToProducts part_number:string